tomgold182/node-moloch/README.md

 ### How To ###

-1. cd in to your project folder and npm install this reposotory
+1. cd in to your project folder and npm install this repository
 ~~~
 npm install --save node-moloch
 ~~~